knative/docs/docs/eventing/sink/README.md

       name: my-kafka-sink
 ```

-We can connect a `Trigger` to the `Sink`, so that we can filter events, before sending them to a `Sink`:
+We can connect a `Trigger` object to a sink, so that we can filter events, before sending them to a sink:

 ```yaml
 apiVersion: eventing.knative.dev/v1